|PHOENIX BONSAI SOCIETY :

 2010 — On January 21, the University of Arizona in Tucson recorded a wind gust of 73 mph, a state of emergency was declared in Maricopa County, Flagstaff picked up between 35 to 40 inches of snow in the past four days, and voluntary evacuations were taking place in Sedona due to the near-record flooding forecast for the Oak Creek.
 Flood stage was 14 feet, however, it was forecast to reach a river stage of near 20 feet.
 This was just how our state was affected by four back-to-back powerful Pacific storms which were resulting in a state of emergency also being declared in five flooded California counties and bringing heavy precipitation throughout the Southwest.
 (From the 18th through the 22nd Phoenix received 2.05″ precipitation.
 Total January rainfall this year was 2.13″ compared to a .83″ average.)
 By this time, David Meyer was less involved with the Tucson Bonsai Society due to health issues.
 In February the club presented a display at Matsuri only this year.
 March saw a display of trees at the Maricopa County Home & Garden Show at the University of Phoenix Stadium.
 The March/April issue of the Golden State Bonsai Federation magazine contained “Growing Bonsai Under Extreme Weather Conditions,” an article with photos by member Cheryl Sykora on pp. 32-35 about tree requirements in Wisconsin and Phoenix.
 A Bougainvillea Workshop at Gardener’s World with bonsai artist Cindy Read was held in April.
 On June 17 Jim Andrade, Elsie’s husband and partner for 53 years, died.
 (The club made a donation in his name to the American Lung Association.)
 The club set up a Facebook page as of July 23.
 Reiko “Ruth” Fujii, the widow of our late sensei Leroy, died on August 4.
 (They were married from 1951 until his death in 1998.)
 On September 15 the first of the club’s new slideshows and other videos were uploaded to the club’s YouTube account by assistant webmaster Eric Zimmet.
 The 50-page yearbook this season had a tan cover against the four-color logo, and included the new sponsor Valley of the Sun Koi Club, Inc. The club had a display with a demo at the Arizona State Fair from Oct.
 15 to Nov.
 7 (now closed on Mondays and Tuesdays).
 As it would turn out, this would be our last year participating at this venue.
 Ben Oki’s workshops at Baker’s Nursery were held November 13-14.
 The December 2010 issue of Phoenix Home & Garden contained an article on pg.
 53 by Cathy Cromell, “Scottsdale Gardeners Carol and Ken Roberts Explore the Art and Science of Bonsai.”
 Our newly renovated home page debuted on December 13.
 The last morning of the year saw a wintry mixture of snow and hail with the appearance of snowflakes in the Metro Phoenix area.
 (The day before a foot of snow was recorded in Flagstaff, closing parts of Interstates 17 and 40, the two major thoroughfares in northern Arizona.)

 2016 — In mid-January we had a demonstration during a regularly schedule meeting with guest artist Ted Matson.
 February 20-21 we had a weekend workshop with Sam Adina, and then the following weekend was our Matsuri display.
+About this time most of the general bonsai history on our site was transferred to the dedicated magiminiland.org site.
 April 8-10 saw our Spring Show at the VGC, which included critiques by Cindy Read.
 In May our website was reissued using the WordPress content management system.
 When we reconvened in September, for the first time in 43 years the day of the week was different: we now meet on Wednesday evenings at the Valley Garden Center.
 This change allows us more room to have conduct business and workshops simultaneously.
 (We had taken almost a year to discuss, plan and announce the change.)
 Cindy Read was back on Oct.
 8 and 9 for another set of weekend workshops.
 Sensei David Nguy returned for a series of workshops on Nov.
 12 and 13 at Whitfill Nursery.
-The first weekend in December saw the Great California Suiseki search hosted by Cindy Reed and Elsie Andrade.
+The first weekend in December saw the Great California Suiseki search hosted by Cindy Read and Elsie Andrade.